windwp/windline.nvim/README.md

 Firstly create a statusline in lua is easy and you can do it with some line code.
 There are many lua statusline but they do the samething of vimscript statusline.
-Sadly but true It doesn't have anything new :)
+Sadly but true It doesn't have anything new

 Windline is a first statusline support change statusline per filetype.
 You can write a statusline for any filetype.
 `terminal,nvimtree, qf,spectre,lsptrouble,diffview,lspoutline`.
-If you write a plugin you can define a statusline for your plugin
+If you write a plugin you can define a statusline for your plugin.
+It support to update on inactive window

 ```lua